 This raises the question as to what it means to lust?
 According to Strong’s Concordance of the Bible, the Greek word translated in Matthew 5:28 as lust means, “to set the heart upon, i.e., long for. . . .”
 And Webster’s Dictionary defines the verb lust as “to have an intense desire or need: crave; specif: to have a sexual urge.”

 Thus, if the sex act is just in the form of a desire in a person’s mind rather than an actual physical act, it is a sin, with the possible exception that it may not be a sin if it is immediately dismissed from that person’s mind.

 Is the Practice of Homosexuality Condemned by the Bible?

 Leviticus 18:22 and 20:13 teach that it is wrong to engage in homosexual practices.
-However, the book of Leviticus also forbids eating certain foods, such as pork and shrimp (Leviticus 11:2-3, 10), but in today’s world, these foods are apparently no longer forbidden.
-Doesn’t this suggest that it is no longer necessary to regard homosexual practices as wrong?
+However, the book of Leviticus also forbids eating certain foods, such as pork and shrimp (Leviticus 11:2-3, 10), and Christians today do not regard these foods as forbidden.
+As a result, a number of people argue that it is no longer necessary to regard homosexual practices as wrong.

-In contrast, there are strong reasons to believe that homosexual practices are still wrong.
-In this regard, on pages 92-93 of their book entitled When Critics Ask, Norman Geisler, Ph.D., and Thomas Howe, M.A., assert,
+However, there are sound reasons to believe that homosexual practices are still wrong.
+In this regard, Norman Geisler, Ph.D., and Thomas Howe, M.A., assert on pages 92-93 of their book entitled When Critics Ask,

 [I]f the laws against homosexuality were . . . abolished, then rape, incest, and beastiality would not be morally wrong either, since they are condemned in the same chapter with homosexual sins (Lev.
 18:6-14, 22-23).